 Literary terms, text-based vocabulary, idioms and word parts to be taught with the text

 point of view/perspective

-To see all the vocabulary for this course, view our 6th Grade Vocabulary Glossary.
+To see all the vocabulary for Unit 4, view our 6th Grade Vocabulary Glossary.

 Notes to help teachers prepare for this specific unit